juce-framework/JUCE/BREAKING_CHANGES.md

 new or cross-platform projects).
 Most users will fetch metrics from Font objects rather than from the Typeface.
-Font will continue to return non-portable metrics when constructed using the existing (deprecated) constructors.
+Font will continue to return non-portable metrics when constructed using the old (deprecated) constructors.
 Portable metrics can be enabled by switching to the new Font constructor that takes a FontOptions argument.
+See the documentation for TypefaceMetricsKind for more details.

 ## Change